EagleoutIce/tikzpingus/README-ctan.md

 [![Penguin Cake](https://github.com/EagleoutIce/tikzpingus/blob/gh-pages/hey-pingu-5.png?raw=true)](https://media.githubusercontent.com/media/EagleoutIce/tikzpingus/gh-pages/examples/build/hey-pingu.pdf#page=5)

 Not all gadgets and wing positions work together.
-While I try to get as many of them working as possible, selecting two different styles of glasses or hats probably looks weird no matter what code I add.
+While I try to get as many of them working as possible, selecting two different styles of glasses or hats probably looks weird, no matter what code I add.
 Nonetheless, there is code implemented to deal with a lot of interactions (e.g., items in different wings, multiple items on the hat, ...), and there are several options to cope with them yourself if the need arises.
 Oh, and by the way, when options are named with `left` and `right` they are always from the penguin-perspective.